-At least 20 semester hours: English 200, 280, 290, and two other literature courses at the 300-level or above.
+At least 20 semester hours: English 270A, 280A, 290A, and eight credits at the 300- level.
 Declaration must be made by the end of spring semester of the junior year.

 Journalism Minor

 The journalism minor consists of 20 semester hours, including 12 hours in three required courses: English 241, Communication 290S, and either English 320 or English 321.
 The remaining elective hours may be chosen from among English 244, English 320, 321, or 324, Art 241A Introduction to Photography, Communication 351 Media Law, English 492 or Communication 491 Internship, and other approved courses.
 At least two courses should be numbered 300 or higher.
 Senior minors will also submit a portfolio of their journalistic work with a brief reflective essay.